mozey/ts/README.md

 Pages can use [AlpineJS](https://alpinejs.dev/) syntax for composing behavior directly in the markup, or access more complex logic via the `window.app` namespace.
 The `windows.alpine` global is made available to improve [DX](https://en.wikipedia.org/wiki/User_experience#Developer_experience).
 Additional JavaScript code can easily be included inline, or imported from external files, with [script tags](https://www.w3schools.com/tags/tag_script.asp)

+Use native Javascript methods wherever possible, see for example [You Don't Need LoDash Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore).
+Most modern browsers support these methods natively, and for those that don't there is [es5-shim](https://github.com/es-shims/es5-shim)

 ## Demo